 If you don’t find what you’re looking for, please don’t hesitate to call or email us.
 We would love to hear from you!

 St. Elias Alpine Guides was started in McCarthy in 1978.
-This is only the second generation of owners in 35 years!
+This is only the third generation of owners in 40 years!
 We’ve been around longer than the park itself and are the longest continually operating business in the area.
 We are proud of our long and consistent legacy in the most magnificent wilderness on earth!
 For more about us, click here.

 We love the lifestyle that comes from being hard to get to.
 The founder of SEAG, Bob Jacobs, thought that Denali was too crowded, even back in the 70s!
 We like the type of people who come here as well.
 You have to want it!
 You can click on these links for more about Wrangell-St. Elias and McCarthy-Kennecott.

 There are several options for getting to McCarthy-Kennecott.
 They range from driving to a van shuttle to scheduled and chartered flights.
 Please visit our transportation page for more details

 For such a small town we have some great lodging options ranging from nice wilderness lodges to personable campgrounds.
 Please visit our lodging page for details.